DHTMLX/gantt-docs/data/api/gantt_addtasklayer.md

 @edition: pro

 @params:
-- func	function, object	a render function  or a config object
+- func		function,object		a render function or a config object

 @returns:
 - layerId		string		a DOM element that will be displayed in the layer

 @example: